ilmanzo/ilmanzo.github.com/content/post/advent_of_code_2024.md

 ![500_stars](/img/aoc2024_stars.png)

-## 🎁 Some Personal Highlights
+## 🎁 Some personal highlights

 As a deliberate choice, I solved most of the days using a mix of two languages: the [D Programming Language](https://dlang.org/) and the [Crystal Programming Language](https://crystal-lang.org/).
-I like to advocate those less-known languages and I think it would be a good occasion to spread some knowledge about them.
+I wish to advocate those lesser-known languages and I think it would be a good occasion to spread some knowledge about them.
 If you are curious, you can find most of the solutions on [my github](https://github.com/ilmanzo/advent_of_code/tree/master/2024) repository, just be aware that this is **not** intended to be production-ready code, it's written just for fun at 6AM every morning and it's not following any best practice: on the opposite side it's my vacation and experiment time to play some dirty trick and write concise, almost unreadable code on purpose...
 You are warned 😅

 If you understand Italian and want to hear me talking about Advent of Code I also had the pleasure to be a guest in a [podcast episode](https://pointerpodcast.it/p/pointer234-advent-of-code-grandmaster-con-andrea-manzini/) from the guys at [Pointer Podcast](https://pointerpodcast.it/) 🎙️.
 Highly recommended to subscribe!